dpi/Registration-Date/README.txt

 Registration Date
 dpi@d.o - http://danielph.in

-Closes Registrations on Entities
+Opens or closes Registrations on Entities
-  Entity Registrations are closed automatically, determined by the value of a date field attached to each entity.
+  Entity Registrations are closed or opened automatically, determined by the value of a date field attached to each entity.

 Dependencies: